ESTIMATE OF PORTLAND CEMENT CONCRETE

 To establish a maturity-strength relationship for a concrete mix, a maturity meter and a hydraulic testing machine are needed.
 The following procedure shall be used: (NOTE: Before using any maturity meter, check to be sure the datum temperature is set to -10ºC.)

-1. Cast a minimum of twelve beams, as per IM 328.
+1. At the plant site, cast a minimum of twelve beams, as per IM 328.
 Test the entrained air content of the concrete being used to cast the beams, as per IM 327.
 Record these values.
 The concrete shall meet specifications, with a minimum air content of 5.5%.
+The DME may allow concrete produced at a ready mix to be delivered and tested at a central laboratory, as long as specimens are cast and cured within 90-minute time limit.
 There is a direct relationship between w/c ratio and strength.
 The concrete used to develop the maturity-strength relationship shall be at the maximum w/c ratio expected during production, or within 0.02 of the maximum w/c ratio of the mix design.
 The beams shall be cast from a batch of at least 3 cu. yd.
+Concrete used for casting beams must have a temperature above 50°F. Note: C-3WR and C-4WR mixes are similar enough that separate curves are not required.
+DME may allow Class C and C-WR curves to be utilized for all Class C mixes, as long as the original curve was done at the highest replacement of 50% and within 0.02 of the maximum w/c ratio.

 2. When using thermocouple wire, strip ½” to ¾” of the coating from each end of the two wires and twist ends.
 Embed a thermocouple wire near each end of a test beam (when flexural strength is to be determined) to monitor the temperature.
 This beam will be the last to be tested.
 A probe shall be inserted near each beam end to the approximate mid-depth and such that they are approximately 3 in. from each side and each end of a 6-inch beam (or 2 inches for a 4 inch beam).
 Loop the wire around the beam box handles to prevent the wire from being inadvertently pulled out of the beam.
 The average of the two readings will be used in the development of the maturity-strength curve.
 A maturity meter shall be used to develop the curve.
 A temperature data logger may be used to develop the curve and the maturity (TTF) shall be calculated from hourly readings.

-3. At the plant site, cast beams according to IM 328 and test them according to IM 316.
-Concrete used for casting beams must have a temperature above 50°F. Immediately after casting, cover the beams with wet burlap and plastic to prevent moisture loss.
+3. Immediately after casting, cover the beams with wet burlap and plastic to prevent moisture loss.
 At an age of 16 to 24 hours remove forms and store the specimens in a wetted sand filled pit of adequate size to accommodate all specimens made.
 Place the specimens on a reasonably smooth bed of sand and cover them completely with additional sand.
 The meter can be stored in a lab trailer or vehicle with the probes run outside to the beam in the sandpit.
-The DME may allow concrete produced at a ready mix to be delivered and tested at a central laboratory, as long as specimens are cast and cured within 90-minute time limit.

 It is critical that the specimens be maintained in a continually wet condition, and above 40°F after casting until they are tested.
 They may be protected while in the forms by placing foam board or plywood underneath them and covering with insulating blankets or by placing them inside a heated enclosure.
 If the temperature in the sand filled pit cannot be maintained above 40°F, remove the specimens and place them under wetted burlap in a heated enclosure or in lime saturated water controlled between 60 and 80 °F. NOTE: Lime-saturated water is prepared by mixing 0.4 ounces of hydrated lime with 1 gallon of water.
 Hydrated lime should be a minimum of 90 percent calcium hydroxide (CaOH).